Follow along with the video below to see how to install our site as a web app on your home screen.

 In no particular order:

-- I don't believe the younger generations care as much as the generation who came of age between 1960 and 1990.
+Frankly it's amazing college sports are doing as well as they are.
+I don't believe the younger generations care as much as the generations who came of age between 1960 and 1990.
 I wouldn't characterize this as the bubble bursting.
 But I think the air is seeping out of the balloon slowly and nothing is going to get it back in there.
-Younger people have decided they either can't afford or don't want cable and cable is the financial underpinning of the entire system as we know it. instead of watching as spectators younger people are choosing participatory sports like 5k, 10k runs, bike events, mud challenges and the like.
+Younger people have decided they either can't afford or don't want cable and cable is the financial underpinning of the entire system as we know it.
+Instead of watching as spectators younger people are choosing participatory sports like 5k,10k runs, bike events, mud challenges and the like.

 IMHO college football won't go away.
 It still has a loyal core, but that core is aging.
 I think it's relatively powerless to do much if anything about any of the above.
 So it will have to adapt.

-You just reinforced the idea that with age comes wisdom.
+You just reinforced the idea that with age comes wisdom.:D